 See also binary (p.
-52).
+70).

+65.2.9 Keywords

-34.1.2.6 Keywords The following keywords apply only when generating coordinates.
-That is, when the keyword array is used.
+The following keywords apply only when generating coordinates from binary data files.
+That is, the control mapping the individual elements of a binary array, matrix, or image to specific x/y/z positions.

-34.1.2.6.1 Scan A great deal of confusion can arise concerning the relationship between how gnuplot scans a binary file and the dimensions seen on the plot.
+65.2.9.1 Scan A great deal of confusion can arise concerning the relationship between how gnuplot scans a binary file and the dimensions seen on the plot.
 To lessen the confusion, conceptually think of gnuplot always scanning the binary file point/line/plane or fast/medium/slow.
 Then this keyword is used to tell gnuplot how to map this scanning convention to the Cartesian convention shown in plots, i.e., x/y/z.
 The qualifier for scan is a two or three letter code representing where point is assigned (first letter), line is assigned (second letter), and plane is assigned (third letter).
 For example, scan=yx means the fastest, point-by-point, increment should be mapped along the Cartesian y dimension and the middle, line-by-line, increment should be mapped along the x dimension.